 Then came this, my first doodle story.
-I made this to clear the mess in my head and in the process ended up making a messy doodle.
-However, I have to admit, this one kept me sane and hooked, even at times when I felt like I needed to scream so loud that the aliens could hear me for once and come to my rescue.
+I made this to clear the mess in my head; and in the process ended up making a messy doodle.
+However, I have to admit, this one kept me sane and hooked, even at times when I felt like I needed to scream so loud hoping that the aliens could hear me for once and come to my rescue.

 Here’s the third one, and this one does not make me feel too bad about writing less and drawing more, because I did write a poem along with it!
 It’s called ‘Sleepy Buds and Dreamy Blooms’ and it’s here on my blog too.

 Then came this, again, with a poem.
-I now remember the time when I was making this with a lot of gratitude and positivism.
-This was the first time I had the courage to make something beautiful out of some of my deep rooted faults – jealousy and hatred.
+I now remember the time when I was making this with a lot of gratitude and positive emotions.
+This was the first time when I had the courage to make something beautiful out of some of my deep rooted faults – jealousy and hatred.
 I knew I hated the other woman, even though I had never met her, or even known her for the person she was.
-I was simply jealous of the fact that someone else was the object of affection of the same person I had given my heart to.
+I was simply jealous of the fact that someone else was the object of affection, of the same person whom I had given my heart to.
 This one is called “The Last One For You”.
 And oh boy, need I say anymore about how bad it felt!

 So I just drew it, made some poetry out of pain, and now this is what it looks like –

 But it felt like jealousy was way too persistent a disease to let go of me so easily.
 And it so turned out that the previous drawing was not to be the last one, after all.
-So, I tried again, and this time I tried to make it colourful too!
+So, I tried again: and this time I tried to make it colourful too!
 They say colours are good if you want to feel happy.
 Well, it did make me happy, once I got to see the finished drawing, with a poem along with it, sitting quietly in one corner of my beloved space – this blog!
 This one is called “The Truth in Our Stories”